Atelier (video game series): Games

-There have been 24 main games in the Atelier franchise which are subdivided into seven sub-series.
-There are three games in the Salburg series, two games in Gramnad series, three games in the Iris series, two games in the Mana-Khemia series, four games in the Arland series, three games in the Dusk series, four games in the Mysterious series, and three games in the Secret series.
+There have been 27 main games in the Atelier franchise which are subdivided into 10 sub-series.
+There are three games in the Salburg series, two games in Gramnad series, three games in the Iris series, two games in the Mana-Khemia series, four games in the Arland series, three games in the Dusk series, four games in the Mysterious series, three games in the Secret series, and one entry in the ongoing Envisioned series.
+The 25th main game is a mobile game crossover that does not belong to any specific sub-series.

 Side games

 In addition to the main games, several side games have been released.

 Remakes and ports

 Several of the series' titles were remade or ported, mostly for portable devices.